 Jonathan Lucroy is a two-time All-Star whose abilities seem to have peaked way too early in his career.
 He has been struggling to find a home, so, when Boston Red Sox interim manager Ron Roenicke called him to come out for spring training, he didn’t waste any time.
 The catcher might make an appearance when the Sox take on the Rays tomorrow, but he is most likely destined to be a backup catcher to Christian Vázquez.
 Boston is also looking forward to seeing how Rafael Devers and Chris Sale perform, with Devers expected to make his first appearance today and Sale recovering from pneumonia.

 Cody Reed is looking to make a difference for the Cincinnati Reds.
-The left-handed pitcher has been struggling, and he’s hopeful that he has been able to rebound enough to grab one of the three open spots in the bullpen.
+The left-handed pitcher has been struggling with injuries in MLB, and he’s hopeful that he has been able to rebound enough to grab one of the three open spots in the bullpen.
 He has some stiff competition, going up against lefties Jesse Biddle and Josh Smith and righties Nate Jones, Sal Romano and Tyler Thornburg, but says he’s up for the challenge.